 Even though McCarthy’s Boston teams finished in second place in each of his two full seasons with the Red Sox, it was not enough to satisfy Boston fans who were eager for him to duplicate the World Series-winning success he had in New York.
 Boston lost a one-game playoff for the American League pennant to Cleveland in 1948 and finished second to the Yankees in 1949, losing the pennant on the last weekend of the season.

-In 1969, McCarthy got together with Ted Williams and recalled that Williams had been the last player to leave the locker room after Boston’s loss in the 1948 one-game playoff.
+In 1969 McCarthy got together with Ted Williams and recalled that Williams had been the last player to leave the locker room after Boston’s loss in the 1948 one-game playoff.
 As recounted by Buffalo sportswriter Cy Kritzer:

-‘Do you remember what I said to you that day?’
+“ ‘Do you remember what I said to you that day?’
 Joe inquired.

-‘How could I ever forget those kind words?’
+“ ‘How could I ever forget those kind words?’
 Williams replied.
 ‘They were the kindest words ever spoken to me in baseball.’

-Marse Joe had told his star slugger, ‘We did get along, didn’t we?
-And we surprised a lot of people who said we couldn’t.’
+“Marse Joe had told his star slugger, ‘We did get along, didn’t we?
+And we surprised a lot of people who said we couldn’t.’”38

 According to Kritzer, Williams also appreciated how McCarthy never criticized his players in the press.

 And when McCarthy resigned from Boston’s managerial position on July 22, 1950, again citing ill health, his critics were ready to pounce.
 But an admirer, Arthur Daley, wrote in the New York Times, “Marse Joe failed at Boston.
 It’s unfortunate that his departure had to come on such a sour note because the small-minded men who don’t know any better will definitely remark that he could never manage a ball club anyway and add that it’s good riddance.
-They’ll even add that the records are false in proclaiming that the square-jawed Irishman from Buffalo won more pennants than John McGraw and Connie Mack.”
+They’ll even add that the records are false in proclaiming that the square-jawed Irishman from Buffalo won more pennants than John McGraw and Connie Mack.”40

 McCarthy was elected to the Hall of Fame by the Veterans Committee in 1957 along with former Detroit Tigers star outfielder Sam Crawford.

 McCarthy died of pneumonia at the age of 90 on October 13, 1979, at Millard Fillmore Hospital, near his home in Tonawanda.
 He had been hospitalized twice in 1977, once for a fall and later for pneumonia.
 He was buried in Mount Olivet Cemetery in Tonawanda.

-This biography originally appeared in the book Spahn, Sain, and Teddy Ballgame: Boston's (almost) Perfect Baseball Summer of 1948, edited by Bill Nowlin and published by Rounder Books in 2008.
+An earlier version of this biography originally appeared in the book Spahn, Sain, and Teddy Ballgame: Boston's (Almost) Perfect Baseball Summer of 1948, edited by Bill Nowlin and published by Rounder Books in 2008.